How to create a value proposition that’s actually valuable

 Now that you have your value proposition concepts, it’s time to prove their worth in the market.
 You cannot validate them internally, so this means testing them with your customers.

-Other options are consumer research, interviews, and observation, but these typically require a greater investment and an outside firm to manage the process.
+Other options are consumer research, interviews, and observation, but these typically require more significant investment and an outside firm to manage the process.

 If your proposition fails, don’t despair!
 Return to the drawing board: